blue-llama/e-treasure-hunt/README.md

 they are compromised, no charges or problems will arise.**

-You can check where a given credential is used by searching the code for the name of the environment variable that holds it (see Setup below).
+You can check where a given credential is used by searching the code for the name of the environment variable that holds it.

-Due to the the terms of certain dependencies, this application may **not** be used to generate revenue.
+Due to the terms of certain dependencies, this application may not be used to generate revenue.

 ---